Adafruit 1.69" 280x240 Round Rectangle Color IPS TFT Display - ST7789

 Note that the way we get the rounded corners is by deleting pixels.
 The corner pixels are still addressed in RAM, they just don't appear, so it isn't like you have to do some special radial-pixel mapping.
 Treat it like a rectangular display.

-Our breakout has the TFT display soldered on (it uses a delicate flex-circuit connector) as well as an ultra-low-dropout 3.3V regulator and a 3/5V level shifter so you can use it with 3.3V or 5V power and logic.
-We also had a little space so we placed a microSD card holder so you can easily load full-color bitmaps from a FAT16/FAT32 formatted microSD card.
+The breakout has the TFT display soldered on (it uses a delicate flex-circuit connector) as well as an ultra-low-dropout 3.3V regulator, auto-reset circuitry, and a 3/5V level shifter so you can use it with 3.3V or 5V power and logic.
+We also had a little extra space, so we placed a microSD card holder so you can easily load full color bitmaps from a FAT16/FAT32 formatted microSD card.
 The microSD card is not included, but you can pick one up here.

-Of course, we wouldn't just leave you with a datasheet and a "good luck!" - we've written a full open-source graphics library that can draw pixels, lines, rectangles, circles, text, and bitmaps as well as example code and a wiring tutorial.
+Of course, we wouldn't just leave you with a datasheet and a "good luck!" - we've written a full open-source graphics Arduino library that can draw pixels, lines, rectangles, circles, text, and bitmaps as well as example code.
 The code is written for Arduino but can be easily ported to your favorite microcontroller!
+Wiring is easy, we strongly encourage using the hardware SPI pins of your Arduino as software SPI is noticeably slower when dealing with this size display.
+For Raspberry Pi or other Single Board Computer Python users, we have a user-space Pillow-compatible library.
+For CircuitPython there's a displayio driver for native support.

 This display breakout also features a 18-pin "EYE SPI" standard FPC connector with flip-top connector.
 You can use a 18-pin 0.5mm pitch FPC cable to connect to all the GPIO pins, for when you want to skip the soldering.